ShahidaMahtab/Art-Academy-React/README.md

 * This website helps student to enroll in art academy.
 * Website consists of four section home,about us,services,contact.
 * Different type of courses from basic to advance courses are available.
-* Students interesed in art can easily navigate the website.
+* Students interesed in coures can add courses to cart.

 ## Available Scripts